 That’s Don standing next to his brother Bruce’s Deuce roadster at the lakes.
-They were as well known in SCTA circles as the Spalding brothers (Bill and Tom) and the Pierson brothers (Bob and Dick).
+They were as

 “I loafed for about a year, around my parents’ house doing little jobs on my car and the neighbor’s stuff.
 Then I went to work for a small parts store in Los Angeles.
 At that point I met Jack McGrath who also worked for the parts store and later became famous for racing in the Indianapolis 500.
 We both quit when we learned there was an auto parts store near there with a machine shop.
 They hired us and that’s where I learned to do machine work, such as operating a Boring Bar and a valve-grinding machine.

 “They’d send me out to buy mostly Model A and B crankshafts from the wrecking yards.
 I’d check them out and buy them for $5 or $10 and take them back to the shop.
 They’d grind them and used them in rebuilt engines.